As efficient as today’s engines are, they still waste a lot of the heat energy they produce.

 Most engines today are designed to operate within a “normal” temperature range of about 195 to 220 degrees F. A relatively constant operating temperature is absolutely essential for proper emissions control, good fuel economy and performance.

-A 50/50 mixture of water and ethylene glycol antifreeze in the cooling system will boil at 225 degrees if the cap is open.
-But as long as the system is sealed and holds pressure, a radiator cap rated at 15 psi will increase the boiling temperature of a 50/50 coolant blend up to 265 degrees.
-If the concentration of antifreeze to water is upped to 70/30 (the maximum recommended), the boiling temperature under 15 psi of pressure goes up to 276 degrees.
+A 50/50 mixture of water and ethylene glycol antifreeze in the cooling system will boil at 225 degrees.
+A radiator cap rated at 15 psi will increase the boiling temperature of a 50/50 mixture up to 265 degrees.

 If the engine overheats, the first thing that will happen is a gasoline engine will start to detonate.
-The engine will ping and start to lose power under load as the combination of heat and pressure exceed the octane rating of the fuel.
+The engine will ping and start to lose power under load.
+Consequently, The combination of heat and pressure exceed the octane rating of the fuel.
 If the detonation problem persists, the hammer-like blows may damage the rings, pistons or rod bearings.

 Overheating can also cause pre ignition.
 Hot spots develop inside the combustion chamber that become a source of ignition for the fuel.
 The erratic combustion can cause detonation as well as engine run-on in older vehicles with carburetors.
 Hot spots can also be very damaging and burn holes right through the top of pistons.